 The deeds issued on September 3, listed the name of the village as Clinton.
 However, by September 10, the name was changed to Armenia.
 By December 31, the name became Mt.
 Pleasant; and finally, on February 10, 1811, the official name became Wilmington, honoring the Quaker immigrants coming from Delaware and North Carolina.
 The end of the first year of Clinton County and Wilmington’s existence came to a close.
 The foundation for the future had been laid.

 Ohio Historical Marker Program

-Ohio Historical Markers identify, commemorate and honor the important people, places and events that have contributed to our state’s rich history.
-The program, administer by the Ohio Historical Society, is an educational tool, informing residents and visitors about the significant aspects of Ohio’s past.
+Ohio Historical Markers identify, commemorate, and honor the important people, places, and events that have contributed to our state’s rich history.
+The program, administered by the Ohio Historical Society, is an educational tool, informing residents and visitors about the significant aspects of Ohio’s past.

 Clinton County has eight Ohio Historical Markers:

 - Beam Farm Mound

 - Gilbert VanZandt

 For more information about Clinton County Markers and others throughout the state of Ohio, visit www.remarkableohio.org